pnp/syntex-samples/README.md

 This repository contains community samples that demonstrate different usage patterns of unstructured document processing models (formerly known as document understanding models) in Microsoft Syntex.

-> We welcome community contributions (e.g. Syntex unstructured document processing models) to the samples folder in this repository.
+> We welcome community contributions (e.g. Syntex unstructured document processing models) to the models folder in this repository.
 Note that if you contribute a model, please make sure that the training data submitted with your model can be publicly shared.

 > **NOTE:** Unfortunately at this time other Syntex document processing model types such as structured or freeform cannot be exported to a PnP template.
 So these cannot be shared in this repository.